SQream/sqream_docs/getting_started/architecture.rst

 Authentication Service
 ======================

-The Authentication Service manages user authentication through JSON Web Token (JWT) sessions.
-Authentication itself is done using Auth0 - a leading cloud authentication solution that enables Blue customers to use their organization’s Identity Provider (IDP).
+Auth0, a leading cloud authentication solution, enables you to use your organization’s Identity Provider (IDP) authentication.
+The Kubernetes Authentication Service manages authentication through JSON Web Token (JWT) sessions.
 Horizontal service scaling is managed by Kubernetes.

 User Interface
 ==============